DiligentGraphics/DiligentSamples/README.md

 ## [Tutorial 16 - Bindless Resources](Tutorials/Tutorial16_BindlessResources)

-This tutorial shows how to implement bindless resources, a technique that leverages dynamic shader resource indexing enabled by the next-gen APIs to significantly improve rendering performance.
+This tutorial shows how to implement bindless resources, a technique that leverages dynamic shader resource indexing feature enabled by the next-gen APIs to significantly improve rendering performance.

 ![](Tutorials/Tutorial16_BindlessResources/Animation_Large.gif)